Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 In regression problems, a very natural nonconformity measure is:

 where $\Delta$ is a measure of difference between two labels (usually a metric) and $f$ is a prediction rule (for predicting the label given the object) trained on the set $(z_1, \dots, z_{n})$.

 It is evident how there is a fundamental problem in implementing conformal prediction for regression tasks: to form the prediction set (\ref{eq:Gamma}), examining each potential label $y$ is needed.
 Nonetheless, there is often a feasible way to compute (\ref{eq:Gamma}) which does not require to examine infinitely many cases; in particular, this happens when the underlying simple predictor is ridge regression or nearest neighbors regression.
 We are going to provide a sketch of how it works, to give an idea of the way used to circumvent the unfeasible brute-force, testing-all approach.
-Besides, a slightly different approach to conformal prediction has been developed and carried on to overcome this difficulty (Section~\ref{sec:inductive}, Section~\ref{sec:regression}).
+Besides, a slightly different approach to conformal prediction has been developed and carried on to overcome this difficulty (Section~\ref{sec:inductive}, Section 2 of the Supplementary Material \citep{zeni_supp}).

 In the case where $\Delta (y_i, \hat{y}_i) = \lvert y_i - \hat{y}_i \rvert $ and $f$ is the ridge regression procedure, the conformal predictor is called the ridge regression confidence machine (RRCM).
-The initial attempts to apply conformal prediction in the case of regression involve exactly ridge regression (\cite{melluish1999transduction}, and soon after, in a much better version, \cite{nouretdinov2001ridge}).
-Suppose that objects are vectors consisting of $d$ attributes in a Euclidean space, say $\mathbf{X} \subseteq \mathbb{R}^d $, and let $\lambda$ be the non-negative constant called the ridge parameter --- least squares is the special case corresponding to $\lambda = 0.$ The explicit representation, in matrix form, of this nonconformity measure is:
+The initial attempts to apply conformal prediction in the case of regression involve exactly ridge regression (\cite{melluish1999transduction}, and soon after, in a more in-depth version, \cite{nouretdinov2001ridge}).
+Suppose that objects are vectors consisting of $d$ attributes in a Euclidean space, say $\mathbf{X} \subseteq \mathbb{R}^d $, and let $\lambda$\footnote{$\lambda$ can be selected in a non-adaptive fashion, or an in adaptive one, exploiting techniques such as cross-validation.} be the non-negative constant called the ridge parameter --- least squares is the special case corresponding to $\lambda = 0$ The explicit representation, in matrix form, of this nonconformity measure is: